simplyeleza/sequalize/README.md

 # sequalize
-This shows how to use sequelize js together with node js and angular js.
+This shows how to use sequelize js for object relational mapping together with node js and angular js.